-If you are not sure how a watershed "works", check out this video that explores the benefit between people and nature.
-Produced by The Nature Conservatory.
+If you are not sure how a watershed "works", this video explores the benefit between people and nature.

-Ever wondered what you can do to help keep Minneapolis streets and waterways clean?
+Want to know what you can do to help keep Minneapolis streets and waterways clean?
 From the City of Minneapolis "Did you know..." series, see a video about how and why the City of Minneapolis sweeps streets.
 For more information, see the Minneapolis Public Works street sweeping website.

 Learn how to prevent stormwater pollution by keeping salt out of the lakes, rivers and streams of Minneapolis by reading the Residential Snow and Ice Care brochure.

-What is Chapter 54?
-This ordinance establishes requirements for land-disturbing activites, and for existing stormwater devices.
+Chapter 54 is a Minneapolis ordinance that establishes requirements for land-disturbing activities, and for existing stormwater devices.
 For more information, see the Minneapolis Chapter 54 website.